Race to lead UK heats up, ex-finance minister Sunak's lead narrows | Politics

 Lawmakers will eliminate one more before the governing party's 200,000 members choose their new leader, who will automatically become prime minister.
 Unlike in 2019, when Johnson was a clear favourite going into the contest, the result is more difficult to forecast, with polls of party members suggesting Sunak would lose to whoever is chosen to face him.

-NEW POLICY STATEMENTS All three remaining contenders will be keen to buttress their right-wing credentials to appeal to a party membership, which, according to 2020 research by Queen Mary University of London and Sussex University Party Members Project, tends to be older, male, southern English and supporters of Brexit.
+All three will want to woo supporters of Badenoch, a relative unknown who has won a following for what some described as her criticism of so-called "woke" ideas.
+They will also be keen to buttress their right-wing credentials to appeal to a party membership, which, according to 2020 research by Queen Mary University of London and Sussex University Party Members Project, tends to be older, male, southern English and supporters of Brexit.

 They will vote in a postal ballot with the result due Sept.
-5. A YouGov poll of Conservative members showed Sunak would lose a runoff vote against all the others.
+5. A YouGov poll of Conservative members showed Sunak would lose a runoff vote against all the others and Truss jumped to the favourite spot in the betting markets.
 Truss, who has been a vocal supporter of Ukraine after Russia's invasion, repeated her commitment to increase defence spending up to 3% of gross domestic product by 2030.

 "We live in an increasingly dangerous world where the threat level is higher than a decade ago, and we need a stronger deterrent to face down those threats and ensure Britain leads on the global stage," she said.
 "My number one priority is keeping this country safe and people can trust me to do that."